EduMIPS64/edumips64/docs/developer-guide.md

 Both `build` and `build-dbg` produce a `ui.js` file in the `build/gwt/war/edumips64` directory.

+The code was tested with Node.JS 16.
+The CI environment uses this version.

 ### Source code structure

 The source code structure follows the [Gradle project layout conventions](https://docs.gradle.org/current/userguide/java_plugin.html#N152C8).